Birdsong, after so long

 Along with our canopy trees, we grow smaller trees such as Lancewood, Kohuhu, Lacebark and Karo.
 Flax, Cabbage Trees and Ribbonwood help prevent erosion on banks, similarly on sand dunes with Wiwi and Pingao.
 In our wetlands, rushes and sedges are vital to restoring water quality.

 Two notable species which have been dispersed by birds back into the forests are Mangaeo (Litsea calicaris) a future forest canopy tree, and Taurepo (Rhabdothamnus solandri or NZ Gloxinia), a small understory shrub that is important for nectar-feeding birds and reptiles.
 Most of our plants are grown from seed and cuttings taken from Tahi estate – further demonstration of our full circle philosophy.
-Download bird species list
+Download tree species list here.

-The kidneys of the land
+The Kidneys of the Land

 When it comes to biodiversity, wetlands are key.
 They act as the nature’s ‘kidneys’, rather like giant sponges that clean the water of excess nutrients and sediment, control flood water and pollutants.
 They provide habitat for indigenous invertebrates, plants, fish, and bird species (such as fernbird, kōkopu, and eels), many of which live only in wetlands.
 And importantly, they act as ‘carbon sinks’, removing carbon dioxide from the atmosphere.